 There is nothing wrong with knowing what other people in your field are doing, or staying abreast of the trends in the market.
 That is a smart and necessary business tactic.
 What ISN’T smart, however, is comparing your chapter five to someone’s chapter fifteen.
 We have no idea what has gone on behind the scenes to get the person you’re comparing yourself to where they are today, no idea of all of the hours they’ve put into their work or the things they’ve done to ensure success.

 Not only that, it is very rare to hear about when people have failed; most people only share their wins online, so we never hear about the fruitless pitches, the panicked moments, the flops and the fails that are inescapable in this industry.
 The people who have “made it” have hustled HARD, trust me.
 I speak to so many blogger friends who are burnt out and exhausted, even though online they look like they’re living the “dream life”.
-Last year, in a year when I was already feeling pretty shitty about things in general, I forgot all of this, and focused solely on people’s successes.
+Last year, in a year when I was already feeling pretty terrible about things in general, I forgot all of this, and focused solely on people’s successes.
 Did it make me feel any better?
 Of course not.
 It only served to make me feel so much worse.

 This year, I’m taking a new approach.
 There is no point in me comparing myself to others, even if we’re doing similar things.
 I have to remind myself that I’m not full-time on This Battered Suitcase, I don’t have any assistants, I’ve never used Instagram hacks like comment pods, follow/unfollow games, or loop giveaways, and I only very recently realised the business power of blogging.
 Why on EARTH would I compare myself to people who, for example, are full-time bloggers, have a full-time assistant(s), have used the follow/unfollow method to get their first 100k on Instagram (*shade thrown*), and have thought about this as a business from the start?
 It just doesn’t make sense for me to compare myself to someone like that.